BerkeleyLab/upcxx/docs/ccs-rpc.md

 #### `bool enforce_verification(bool)`

 Not threadsafe.
+State read on RPC injection and `debug_write_*()` calls.
 If set to true causes an error to be raised if attempting to tokenize a function pointer in an unverified segment.
 Returns the previous verification state.

 #### `bool verification_enforced()`